eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@news` Search the 'news' category for online information.

+`@o1` Ask reasoning model o1 to chat or provide information

+`@o1_mini` Ask reasoning model o1-mini to chat or provide information

+`@ollama` Ask an Ollama model to chat or provide information

-`@online` Perform online searches to obtain the latest and most up-to-date, real-time information.
+`@online` Perform online searches to obtain the latest and most up-to-date, real-time information

 `@open_browser` Open https:// url with web browser (Requirements: 'url')

 `@packages` Search the 'packages' category for online information.

+`@palm2` Ask PaLM 2 to chat or provide information

 `@paste_from_clipboard` Retrieve the text content from the system clipboard and paste

+`@perplexica_chatgpt` Request Perplexica to conduct research or provide information through internet searches.

+`@perplexica_googleai` Request Perplexica to conduct research or provide information through internet searches.

+`@perplexica_groq` Request Perplexica to conduct research or provide information through internet searches.

+`@perplexica_xai` Request Perplexica to conduct research or provide information through internet searches.

+`@proxy` use an AutoGen assistant and AutoGen code executor to fulfill a task

 `@qna` Search the 'questions_and_answers' category for online information.